kintohub/kintohub-docs/docs/link-repo-resources.md

 5. Click on the **Grant** button displayed for the concerned organization.

 As soon as the **Grant** button is clicked, the user will be able to link the organization with the Workspaces.

+>Note: Before linking the Workspace with GitHub ensure that access is granted to the necessary organizations.
+Once a Workspace is linked it cannot be unlinked from GitHub and therefore any modification to linked organizations will not be possible.